Multi-dimensional image viewer for python¶

 GPU-based rendering), and the scientific Python stack (

 We’re developing napari in the open!
 But the project is in an alpha stage, and there will still likely be breaking changes with each release.
-You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.
+You can follow progress on our GitHub repository, test out new versions as we release them, and contribute ideas and code.

 If you want to contribute back to the napari codebase, you should install from source code: see the from source section.